alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 The second law has also been shown to
-[hold at cosmic scales](https://www.uab.cat/web/news-detail/does-the-second-law-hold-at-cosmic-scales-1345680342044.html?noticiaid=1345794120443), that is, to the whole Universe.
+[hold at cosmic scales](https://www.uab.cat/web/news-detail/does-the-second-law-hold-at-cosmic-scales-1345680342044.html?noticiaid=1345794120443), that is, to the whole universe.

 ## What Is a Computer?